The Web address of this article is http://sfhelp.org/cx/apps/addicted.htm

 to weave "inner pain" into your

-conversations, and suggest that addictions
+conversations, and to suggest that

 are unconscious ways to self medicate it.